Bealby/Bealby/README.md

 ## Work in Progress

 - 👷 Building a website for
-     Frank Hurst - author of the infamous The Golden Triangle Trilogy
+     Frank Hurst - Author of the infamous The Golden Triangle Trilogy

 ---